 Trust takes years to build and seconds to break.
 When it is lacking within a relationship (e.g., employee-manager, team), the persons within the relationship perform less effectively, engage in tense interactions more frequently, and experience less loyalty to one another and to the team/organization.
 Leaders must learn to assess trust levels, build sustainable trust-worthy encounters and environments, and know how to rebuild trust if it is broken.
 According to the Gallup Organization, people who have a best friend at work are seven times more likely to be engaged in their jobs.
-It doesn't have to be a best friend: Gallup found that people who simply had a good friend in the workplace are more likely to be satisfied.
+And it doesn't have to be a best friend: Gallup found that people who simply had a good friend in the workplace are more likely to be satisfied.
 Good relationships give us freedom: instead of spending time and energy overcoming the problems associated with negative relationships, we can, instead, focus on opportunities.
 Good relationships are also often necessary if we hope to develop our careers.
 After all, if your boss doesn't trust you, it's unlikely that he or she will consider you when a new position opens up.
-Overall, we all want to work with people with whom we're on good terms.
+Overall, we all want to work with people we're on good terms with.
 We also need good working relationships with others in our professional circle.
 Customers, suppliers, and key stakeholders are all essential to our success.
 So, it's important to build and maintain good relations with these people.

 - Interpersonal Skills

+- Problem-Solving

+- Accountability

 - Oral Communication

 - Team Work

 - Conflict Management

 - 1. Develop people skills and interpersonal skills - 2.
-Understand why and how trust forms the foundation for successful employee-manager relationships, team relationships and inter-personal relationships - 3.
-Explore the behavioral and attitudinal factors that support healthy and helpful relationships, and trust, at work - 4.
-Learn leadership, interpersonal and team communications and behaviors and activities that promote trust and sustain trust - 5.
-Understand why and how trust and relationships form - 6.
-Learn how to re-set relationships once trust has been broken or hurt has been experienced - Brainstorm and plan ongoing initiatives that guarantee collaboration, cooperation and mutual support - Confront systemic and group statements, practices and processes that prevent or sabotage relationship and trust-building efforts - 9.
-Discuss and agree upon communication and conflict management protocols that promote healing and reduce tension
+Share, solicit and appreciate diverse perspectives and experiences - 3.
+Develop active listening habits and emotionally intelligent interactions - 4.
+Understand why and how trust forms the foundation for successful employee-manager relationships, team relationships and inter-personal relationships - Explore the behavioral and attitudinal factors that support or sabotage trust in the workplace - 6.
+Learn leadership, interpersonal and team communications and behaviors and activities that promote trust and sustain trust - 7.
+Learn how to re-establish trust once it has been broken - 8.
+Brainstorm and plan ongoing initiatives that guarantee collaboration, cooperation and mutual support - Confront systemic and group statements, practices and processes that prevent or sabotage relationship and trust-building efforts - Discuss and agree upon communication and conflict management protocols that promote healing and reduce tension

-- Small group work

-- Appreciative inquiry activities

-- Team work and cooperation activities

-- Brainstorming and problem-solving initiatives

-- Self-reflection and personal development planning
+- Conflict and communication wall panel activity - Small group work - · Appreciative inquiry activities - Team work and cooperation activities - Brainstorming and problem-solving initiatives - Self-reflection and personal development planning